iot-router/perenio.elegance/docs/Perenio_LXC_EE_system._User_manual.md

 **LXC-package** is an extended version of the `.ipk` package that contains files, packages, service scripts, and configuration data to create an LXC and install all required stuff there.

-LXC-package has to be installed by the [ee-install.sh](#24-ee-installsh) tool only.
+LXC-package has to be installed by the [ee-install.sh](#211-ee-installsh) tool only.
 The opkg tool can't be used for LXC-package install.
 This is the result of a security-based approach (to avoid run 3rd-party code or scripts on the host system).

 ## 2.1.
-Contents of the perenio-ee package

-### 2.1.1.
-Templates

-  - **bee** - Base Execution Environment (BEE).
-Define an allocation of a minimal set of resources.
-Can be used for a simple LXC.
-  - **iot-ee** - IoT Execution Environment (IOT-EE).
-Define an allocation of a set of resources that required for IoT applications.
-Encapsulate BEE.
-It provides access to ZigBee and Z-Wave ports.

-### 2.1.2.
 Tools

   - **ee-install.sh** - a tool to create an LXC from a template and install the LXC-package into it.

-## 2.2.
-BEE

-Perenio Base Execution Environment.

-The BEE template is a root parent of any other Perenio LXC EE templates.
-It configures and implements base LXC features, like:

-  - The overlay rootfs filesystem.
-  - The tmpfs (`/tmp`) filesystem.
-  - The LXC user for ACL-based access.
-  - The root process (`procd`).
-  - The `ubus` service.
-  - The `rpcd` service.
-  - The `log` service.
-  - The `logrotate` service.
-  - The `cron` service.
-  - The LXC wrapper package for the host opkg.

-### 2.2.1.
-The LXC overlay rootfs filesystem

-Perenio LXC EE uses the [overlay](https://en.wikipedia.org/wiki/OverlayFS) rootfs filesystem over the host rootfs.
-It provides selective access to files in the host filesystem from an LXC.
-This avoids duplicate files that used on the host and on LXCs.
-All LXCs can access to the set of permitted original files on the host filesystem.
-At the same time, it's impossible to change or delete original host files from inside the LXC.
-A set of accessible host filesystem files can be defined individually for every LXC template.

-### 2.2.2.
-The LXC user

-An LXC user is required for ACL-based access to host features from the LCX.
-Each template specifies its own set of permitted features.

-### 2.2.3.
-Logs and the logrotate service

-Logs are stored in the `/logs/` directory.
-The logrotate service is configured to compress the log when it is larger than 500 kB.
-The maximum number of compressed logs is 10.
-Log messages from the syslogd's circular buffer can be displayed by the `logread` command or `l` command.
-Log messages from the files in `/logs/` directory can be displayed by the `l -x` command.

-### 2.2.4.
-The LXC wrapper package

-This is a special opkg package for the host.
-It is created and installed during the installation process of an LXC-package based on BEE.
-It is required to remove LXC-package by the `opkg remove` command.
-The LXC wrapper package includes:
-1. LXC-package description information.
-It is placed in the `/etc/lxc-packages/` directory.
-2. Information that needs to remove LXC-package by `opkg remove` command

-## 2.3.
-IOT-EE

-Perenio IoT Execution Environment.
-It is based on BEE.
-UART ports for ZigBee and Z-Wave as well as Z/IP Gateway support are added.

-## 2.4. ee-install.sh
+### 2.1.1. ee-install.sh

 **ee-install.sh** is a tool to install an LXC-package as a Linux container on the host system.

-### 2.4.1.
-Usage
+#### 2.1.1.1 Usage

 ```shell
 ee-install.sh -h|--help | [-n|--name=<name>] [-t|--templ=<template_name>] [--no-destroy] [--decrypt] [-k|--key=<cipher-key>] [[-p|--pkg=]<pkg.ipk>]